Payments Management

 8. Click the Accept Payment button.

-A Payment Warning window will appear.
+A Payment Warning dialog opens.

 9. Click the Yes button.

-A Process Another Payment window will appear.
+The Process Another Payment window will appear.

 10. Click the No button to close the payment window or the Yes button to add a new payment to the order.